-ME648 Seminar IV
+ME648 Seminar IV 2 credits

-This two-week Seminar course is designed to bring students back to campus at the conclusion of their clinical year for continued reflection and discussion of their experiences, lectures in clinical medicine, and presentations.
-Students will undergo a written and practical summative evaluation designed to assess their mastery of the Competencies for the Physician Assistant profession prior to the final term.
+This Seminar course is designed for continued reflection and discussion of clinical experiences, lectures in clinical medicine, and case presentations.
+Students will undergo a written and practical summative evaluation designed to assess their mastery of the Competencies for the Physician Assistant profession.
+Completion of the capstone project and dissemination will also be included.